6 February 2024Ashley S. Miller Specialist of Customer Service Dept.

 Step 3: In the system information interface, go to Component-Storage-Disk.
 Find the corresponding SSD and check the value in the Partition Start Offset column.
 If the value is divisible by 4096, it indicates that the hard disk is 4K aligned.
 For example, 1048576/4096 = 256, indicating 4K alignment.

+How do you know whether it is a solid-state drive or a mechanical hard drive?
 If you don’t know how to find the corresponding solid-state hard disk, you can judge it according to the hard disk model and capacity in the (Model) and the disk number in the (Partition) in this interface.
 You can also confirm the size and disk number of the target SSD in disk management.

 If you partition or format the hard disk using Windows 7 or later tools, 4K alignment is done automatically.
 For system installation, use third-party software like Disk Genius.